Still Saying “When I Move”? Journaling Prompts for That.

 Prompts:

 I spent years living like I was already halfway out the door.
 Even in places I stayed for years, I told myself, “don’t get attached, don’t unpack, you’re leaving soon.”
-Even now- I’m married almsot 7 years, with a home I own, and I still find myself decorating for the next owner.
+I’m a former homeless kid.
+And then I was a foster kid, moving around from home to home.
+I moved a bunch in my 20’s, as many 20 year olds do.
+But, even now that I am married almsot 7 years, with a home I own- I still find myself decorating for the next owner.
 This is likely our forever house.
 It’s a good house.
 But it’s so hard to relax into this.
 To trust it.
 To allow myself to feel safe.
 What happens when I let my guard down?
 Writing it out has helped me see how much of life I was skipping.

 Want a tiny way to claim space now?
 Hang a suncatcher in your window today.
 Future you can deal with moving, present you deserves sparkles.